POVI

 RAPID PROTOTYPES

 After getting the rough wireframe and the overall architecture of the app finalized, we dug straight into hi-fi.
-We know that we had three parts to this project: the actual product, the presentation, and the video, and we wanted ALL of them to be really.
-Damn.
-Good.

 THE CHALLENGE